 If all the parties agree or the decision was made in your absence, you can ask for the orders to be set aside or varied.
 Time limits apply.

 You can ask for a review of the Tribunal's order appointing a guardian or financial manager.
 This can happen if circumstances have changed and the original order is no longer working or appropriate.
-Learn more about applying for a review.

-If the other party does not comply with a work order (to provide goods or services) in the Consumer and Commercial Division, you can ask for a renewal or proceedings so that different orders can be made.
+If the other party does not comply with a work order (to provide goods or services) in the Consumer and Commercial Division, you can ask for a renewal of proceedings so that different orders can be made.